Gravity Wiz

 Are limits enforced when editing entries?

-What’s the difference between Limit Submissions and Limit Choices?
+What’s the difference between Limit Submissions and GP Inventory?

-Limit Submissions limits the actual number of submissions that can be made in a form; Limit Choices limits the amount of times a choice in a form can be selected.
+Limit Submissions limits the actual number of submissions that can be made in a form; GP Inventory limits the amount of times a choice or product in a form can be selected.

 Common use cases for Limit Submissions are online surveys, contests, user registration, and support requests.
 Limiting the number of submissions that can be made prevents abuse.

-Common use cases for Limit Choices are concert tickets, curbside pickup, eCommerce, and online classes.
-There is a limited number of spots, items, or times available, like inventory in a more robust eCommerce system.
+Common use cases for GP Inventory are concert tickets, curbside pickup, eCommerce, and online classes.
+There is a limited number of spots, items, or times available.

 Hooks